hbstack/theme/content/blog/tutorial/index.md

   - hugomods
 ---

-A simple tutorial that offers samples and code snippets show how to create rich content.
+A simple tutorial that offers samples and code snippets show how to create rich content, please refer to the [documentations](https://hbstack.dev/en/) for more usage.

 <!--more-->

 ## Installation

-**Please note that this theme requires the newest extended Hugo version.**
+**Please note that this theme requires Go installation the newest extended Hugo version.**

 Please check out the [installation](https://hbstack.dev/en/docs/getting-started/installation/) section.